Konsing/Punch-Hell-Game_Unity/ProjectDocument.md

 Stage progress is modified and facilitated by the StageActionManager class, which keeps a list of StageActions and a coroutine running that iterates through the list, "progressing" through the stage by spawning enemies, delaying spawns, initiating dialogue, and waiting for enemy clear.
 A StageAction could be best implemented as a discriminated union (think Rust unions), but since C# has no such feature, the functionality is emulated using an abstract class StageAction and concrete classes such as StageSpawnAction and StageDialogueAction inheriting from StageAction.

 Projectiles are managed by the DanmakU library, but documentation was lacking, and so some reading into the source code was required to interface properly with it.
 The collision is handled through an Event system and design pattern, with a DanmakuCollider component emitting an event that must be captured by the GameObject using it.
+There was some difficulty with a rendering issue that DanmakU had, and required some prying into the library and a couple of changes had to be made to fix these bugs.

 # Sub-Roles